 WAC 246-290-455 Operation of chemical contaminant treatment facilities.
+(1) (( $\frac{Purveyors\ shall\ ensure$ )) Finished drinking water from chemical contaminant treatment facilities (( $\frac{Complies}{COMPLIES}$ )) must comply
-(1) Purveyors shall ensure finished drinking water from chemical contaminant treatment facilities complies with the minimum water quality standards established in WAC 246-290-310.
-This section does not apply to facilities used only for corrosion control treatment purposes.

-(((2))) (a) The purveyor shall collect finished drinking water samples at a point directly downstream of the treatment system prior to the first consumer on a monthly basis.

-(((a))) (i) Finished drinking water samples from treatment systems utilized for removal of contaminants with established primary MCLs shall be submitted to a certified laboratory for analysis of the specific contaminant(s) of concern.

-(((b))) (ii) Finished drinking water samples from treatment systems utilized for removal of contaminants with established secondary MCLs shall be submitted to a certified laboratory for analysis or analyzed for the specific contaminant(s) of concern by the purveyor through department-approved on-site methods.

-(((-))) (iii) Additional finished drinking water monitoring may be required by the department based on the complexity or size of the water system.

-(((3))) (b) If primary MCLs following treatment are exceeded in four or more months of a consecutive twelve-month compliance period, the purveyor shall submit a project report to the department that addresses the failure to maintain compliance.
-The project report shall include methods and schedules to correct the treatment deficiency and/or indicate schedules for implementing an alternate source of supply or an effective treatment technology.

-(((4))) (c) If secondary MCLs following treatment are exceeded in four or more months of a consecutive twelve-month compliance period, the purveyor shall take action per WAC 246-290-320 (3)(d).

-(2) Purveyors using treatment to remove a contaminant with a SAL shall:

-(a) Collect finished drinking water samples at a point downstream of the treatment system prior to the first consumer on a quarterly basis; and

-(b) Submit the samples to a certified lab for analysis or analyze the samples using department-approved on-site methods.
+- with the minimum water quality standards established in WAC 246-290-310.
+This section does not apply to facilities used only for corrosion control treatment purposes. - $((\frac{(2)}{(2)}))$ (a) The purveyor shall collect finished drinking water samples at a point directly downstream of the treatment system prior to the first consumer on a monthly basis. - $((\frac{a}{a}))$ (i) Finished drinking water samples from treatment systems utilized for removal of contaminants with established primary MCLs shall be submitted to a certified laboratory for analysis of the specific contaminant(s) of concern. - $((\frac{b}{b}))$ (ii) Finished drinking water samples from treatment systems utilized for removal of contaminants with established secondary MCLs shall be submitted to a certified laboratory for analysis or analyzed for the specific contaminant(s) of concern by the purveyor through department-approved on-site methods. - $((\frac{(c)}{(c)}))$ (iii) Additional finished drinking water monitoring may be required by the department based on the complexity or size of the water system. - $((\frac{3}{3}))$ (b) If primary MCLs following treatment are exceeded in four or more months of a consecutive twelve-month compliance period, the purveyor shall submit a project report to the department that addresses the failure to maintain compliance.
+The project report shall include methods and schedules to correct the treatment deficiency and/or indicate schedules for implementing an alternate source of supply or an effective treatment technology. - $((\frac{4}{}))$ (c) If secondary MCLs following treatment are exceeded in four or more months of a consecutive twelve-month compliance period, the purveyor shall take action per WAC 246-290-320 (3)(d). - (2) Purveyors that treat to remove or blend to reduce a contaminant that exceeds the SAL shall: - (a) Collect finished drinking water samples at a point downstream of the treatment system prior to the first consumer on a quarterly basis; and - (b) Submit the samples to a certified lab for analysis or analyze the samples using department-approved on-site methods.